dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 Eric Weinstein has explained the inspiring meaning of a [portal](https://www.youtube.com/watch?v=pb_yvBNLjNk) - an idea, a place, an experience that helps us escape our hum-drum lives and shows us how brilliantly interesting the world is.
 I conjecture that what one feels upon entering a portal is optimism.
 A person is introduced to a beautiful and novel problem and realizes that they can solve it.

-In my own quest for portals, I found no fun and open way to identify and solve problems. [^1] So I built PopperPlay.
-I want to make it easy for myself and others to go on intellectual adventures.
+In my own quest for portals, I found no fun and easy entrances to open problems.[^1] So I built PopperPlay.
+I want to make it easy for myself and others to go on intellectual adventures and create new knowledge.

-(Incorrect?
-Grammarly)

 How much fun it would be to identify where existing explanations were inadequate and create new ones!
 How much progress could be unleashed if problem solving was freed from the gatekeeping, bureaucracy, and inertia that currently impinges on it!

-## Popper's Criterion

-> The question about the sources of our knowledge ... has always been asked in the spirit of: ‘What are the best sources of our knowledge - the most reliable ones, those which will not lead us into error, and those to which
-> we can and must turn, in case of doubt, as the last court of appeal?’
-I propose to assume, instead, that no such ideal sources exist - no more than ideal rulers - and that all ‘sources’ are liable to lead us into error at times.
-And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?'
->
-> Karl Popper, *Knowledge without Authority* [^1]

-News, academia, and social media are in crisis.
-They are turning dogmatic, dishonest, and tribal.
-The source of this trouble is that we have been using the wrong criterion to judge institutions which help create knowledge.
-The prevailing approach focuses on sources, asking, "Who should we trust?" [^2]

-This question is based on the same mistakes as the prevailing question in political philosophy, "Who should rule?".
-The philosopher Karl Popper pointed out that that since all rulers are fallible, and since they will all make mistakes, we will never find the perfect ruler who, once appointed, will dissolve problems once and for all.
-Similarly, there is no source of information which is free from error and bias.
-If we believe that we found such a source, then we become prone to believe incredulous claims which could not survive open criticism.
-Furthermore, there is no rational way to resolve disputes between sources claiming to justify their own credibility.
-Instead, disagreements must be settled by irrational appeals to authority.
-Failing that, violence must be used to suppress those that reject the authoritative truth.

-When we ask, "Who should we trust?", we are expecting explanationless progress.
-We are trying to predict future success from raw data like the qualifications and track record of news organizations and academic journals.
-But this is not an explanation for why we should expect progress to continue without any error correction.

-The only rational way to create progress is to satisfy Popper's criterion.
-The criterion which Karl Popper created to judge political institutions is equally applicable to platforms of knowledge creation: _Does the system facilitate the correction of errors and the creation of new ideas?_

-Instead of seeking higher authorities of knowledge, we can allow people to identify problems with prevailing explanations, conjecture solutions upon them, and then criticize these tentative guesses.
-Only in this way can we correct errors,

-These new explanations will generate even more interesting problems, and we will solve them as well.

-build a platform which creates knowledge by encouraging problem solving, idea generation, and the criticism of prevailing conjectures.
-And we can subject our platform to error correction so that we can improve the structure of problem solving itself.
+PopperPlay houses portals in the form of problems.
+Each problem is the beginning of an infinity of more problems, each more interesting than the last, and each requiring human creativity to solve.

 ## Error Correction

 PopperPlay is inspired by the philosophy of critical rationalism, but countless errors have been made in instantiating this theory.
-These errors will be found in the layout and structure of the website, in missing features, in the algorithms for featuring problems and conjectures (once I build them), and even in the philosophy you are reading right now.
+These errors will be found in the layout and structure of the platform, in missing features, in the algorithms for featuring problems and conjectures, and even in the philosophy you are reading right now.
 These problems cannot be solved unless they are accessible by all to identify and conjecture solutions upon.
 That is why **PopperPlay is completely open source**.
 I need your [feedback](https://popperplay.com/feedback) in order to make this website a more fun and open forum for the creation of new ideas and correction of errors.
+And because

 ## No Ads or Paywalls

+> If you have something important to say, it's wrong to say it in a paywalled publication.
+>
+> Paul Graham

 Ads and paywalls are bad solutions to the problem of monetization.
-I think it's wrong to make people pay to receive or create knowledge.
-As a college student, I probably wouldn't be able to afford PopperPlay myself if it was paywalled.
+I think it's wrong to make people pay to receive or create knowledge.[^3] As a college student, I probably wouldn't be able to afford PopperPlay myself if it was paywalled.

 Advertisements are perhaps even worse.
-They create an incentive to optimize for click-bait and distraction, and they destroy the user experience (who, after all, hasn't cringed when an article they were reading was replaced with popups and banners)
+They create an incentive to optimize for click-bait and distraction, and they destroy the user experience.
+It seems like every time I read something online, I am cringing at the sight of popups and banners replacing my article.

 But as PopperPlay grows, I will need money and to pay for servers and to support the time I am spending in building features and improving the site.
 I need your ideas about [how I should monetize](https://popperplay.com/problem/Ri7rf6GspvuCuuVL1274).